bbauska/W3Cx-5of5/README.md

 Ok, so if I want to sort this array by age for example, I cannot use just persons.sort() as it will not know which criteria I must use or which property I want the sort to be done.
-We can pass an argument here, that will be a callback, a function called by the \"sort\" method from the API.
+We can pass an argument here, that will be a callback, a function called by the &quot;sort&quot; method from the API.
 And this callback will indicate how we compared 2 different elements.
-Let\'s try it!
+Let&apos;s try it!
 I prepared it.

 We can define a function named, for example, **compareByAge**() that will compare an element named "a" with an element named "b".
 And we